mvolkmann/blog/src/swift/Macros.md

       - `{package-name}.swift`

-        This file contains the declaration of the `stringify` macro which serves as an example.
+        This file contains the definition of the `stringify` macro which serves as an example.
-        Add new macro declarations in this file and optionally delete the declaration for the `stringify` macro.
+        Add new macro definitions in this file and optionally delete the definition for the `stringify` macro.

     - `{package-name}Client`

       - `main.swift`

         This file contains an example of using the `stringify` macro.
+        To see the definition (not implementation) of a given macro invocation, right-click it and select "Jump to Definition".
         To run this, ???

     - `{package-name}Macros`